The PoF Portfolio

 No. The White Coat Investor has identified 150 other asset allocations that are “better than yours“, although I think mine is definitely better than some of them.
 The only way to know, of course, is to look back at some future date and determine which portfolio performed the best.
 We could look in the rearview mirror and backtest a bunch of portfolios, but as we all know, past performance does not predict future results.

-How did the portfolio perform in 2016?
+How has the portfolio performed?

 Hooray, I win!
 11.52% up in 2016, compared to 9.54% for the S&P 500.